IT-Service/PowerShellModule.Tests/README.md

 For example, if `Files encoding` test from [Meta.Tests.ps1](Meta.Tests.ps1) test fails, you should be able to run `ConvertTo-UTF8` fixer from [MetaFixers.psm1](MetaFixers.psm1).

-## TestHelper Module

-> TestHelper.psm1

-The test helper module (TestHelper.psm1) contains the following functions:

-- **New-Nuspec**: Creates a new nuspec file for NuGet package.
-- **Install-ResourceDesigner**: Will attempt to download the xDSCResourceDesignerModule using NuGet package and return the module.
-- **Initialize-TestEnvironment**: Initializes an environment for running unit or integration tests on a DSC resource.
-- **Restore-TestEnvironment**: Restores the environment after running unit or integration tests on a DSC resource.

 ## Templates for Creating Tests

 The Template files that are used for creating Unit and Integration tests for a